Ishan2608/Snake-Game/README.md

   <li>
     Now that snake head and body can be differentiated from one another due to difference in their colors, earlier both of them were white squares.
   </li>
-Now that snake head and body can be differentiated from one another due to difference in their colors, earlier both of them were white squares.
 </ol>